EMERGENCY? CALL 911

 Requesting Copies of 911 Calls

 State law requires that South Sound 911 keep recordings of 911 calls for 90 days.
 The public may request copies of specific 911 calls by submitting a Public Records Request, though currently South Sound 911 only provides these records for its partner law enforcement agencies.
-For copies of fire/EMS 911 audio or reports, please contact the relevant fire department directly.
+For copies of fire/EMS 911 audio or reports, please contact the relevant fire department.